cnicsorg/.github/profile/README.md

-# Cnics Foundation
+# Cnics Organization

-The **Cnics Foundation** is a community-driven organization dedicated to the development, promotion, and support of the **Cnics Operating System** and its associated technologies.
+The **Cnics Organization** is a community-driven organization dedicated to the development, promotion, and support of the **Cnics Operating System** and its associated technologies.
 Established alongside the release of Cnics as an open-source project, the foundation fosters collaboration and innovation in the field of lightweight and modular operating systems.

 ## Mission